 René (Рене, король), King of Provence (Bass)

 In the concert announcement, this role was to be performed by the Russian bassist Stanislav Trofimov.
 However, the singer had to cancel his participation the night before the concert.
-Luckily, the organizers managed to hire a replacement—actually more than that: with Mikhail Petrenko (*1975 in St.Petersburg, see also Wikipedia), we heard one of the most prominent bassists today, and actually a member of the Mariinsky Theater ensemble.
+Luckily, the organizers managed to hire a replacement.
+Actually more than that: with Mikhail Petrenko (*1975 in St.Petersburg, see also Wikipedia), we heard one of the most prominent bassists today.
+He actually is a member of the Mariinsky Theater ensemble.
 He currently is performing in Italy, so just needed to travel from Florence to Lucerne.
 Still even that only worked out at the very last moment: he apparently arrived a mere 40 minutes prior to the concert.

 Iolanta (Иоланта), Blind Daughter of King René (Soprano)

 The lyrical soprano Irina Churilova received her education in Novosibirsk and now is a permanent guest soloist at the Mariinsky Theater in St Petersburg, where she debuted in 2013.
-Since 2008 she is a member of the ensemble at Novosibirsk State Opera, and she regularly performs at the Bolshoi Theater in Moscow.
+Since 2008 she is a member of the ensemble at Novosibirsk State Opera.
+She regularly performs at the Bolshoi Theater in Moscow.

 Count Vaudémont (Водемон), a Burgundian Knight (Tenor)